-The average salesperson only follows up 1.3 times, but studies have found that following up 6 times actually increases your chances of making contact by 70%.
+The average salesperson only follows up 1.3 times.
+However, studies have found that following up 6 times actually increases your chances of making contact by 70%.

 For top-of-funnel leads, you’ll likely have to follow up quite a few times over the course of a few weeks until they drop off or express interest in your offer.
 This is why it’s often effective to launch a strategy lead nurturing campaign with the help of a skilled copywriter.

-How you follow up depends on what seems appropriate for where the lead is at in your funnel and how you have been communicating with them thus far.
+How you follow up depends on what seems appropriate for where the lead is at in your funnel.
+It’s important to consider how you have been communicated with them thus far.

 If a lead opts into a free downloadable ebook, it makes sense to funnel them into your email campaign.
 It may, however, be too aggressive to email them directly asking if they want to schedule a call.

 As leads move down your funnel, you’ll begin to take a more personalized approach.
 Scheduling a video or phone chat makes sense here.
-For one, they’ll be more inclined to speak to you if they are already interested in your offer, and you won’t waste time scheduling calls with wishy-washy leads.
+For one, they’ll be more inclined to speak to you if they are already interested in your offer.
+You won’t waste time scheduling calls with wishy-washy leads.

 Think you could use more leads in your pipeline?
-Get set up with Visitor Queue to fill your inbox with warm leads that you can follow up with right away.
+Get set up with Visitor Queue for free to fill your inbox with warm leads that you can follow up with right away.